namespace-ee/react-calendar-timeline/README.md

 ### `getItemDimensions(itemId: string|number): dimensions`

 Given a item id, It will return back the left and top of the item relative to row it is in.
-This is useful to know the where an item is relative to other items in the same group.
+This is useful to know the where an item is relative to other items in the same row.

 ### `getItemAbsoluteDimensions(itemId: string|number): dimensions`.